LET'S SAVE THE WHALE, LET'S SAVE THE PLANET

 They were so terribly naked without their natural coat.

-The DEER in Berlin were not so sure yet.
+The FOXES in Berlin were not so sure yet.

 They were very serious about their investigation and started to study people up close.

-Each deer was assigned their own family garden.
+Each fox was assigned their own family garden.